a.k.a Missionary Plant/Lefse Plant/Pancake Plant/UFO Plant/Pilea

 Diseases & Pests

 The most common diseases and pests that you can encounter whilst caring for your Chinese Money Plant are spider mites, mealy bugs and fungus gnats.
-For a wide range of information on combating a large range of indoor plant diseases and pests click here.
+See our page for a wide range of information on combating a large range of indoor plant diseases and pests.

 Chinese Money Plants are considered to be non-toxic.